-If you have trouble uploading your CSV file when adding contacts to Weave, use these some common troubleshooting tips.
+If you have trouble uploading your CSV file when adding contacts to Weave, use these common troubleshooting tips.

 Your CSV must be formatted correctly to successfully upload.
 For more information about the required formatting for a CSV file, see Upload Contacts via CSV.

 Here are some additional Excel formatting resources:

 - Splitting text into two different columns in Excel